DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/dd_libraries/dotnet-framework.md

     tag: "GitHub"
     text: "Source code"
 ---

 ## Compatibility requirements

 ### Supported .NET Framework runtimes

-The .NET Tracer supports instrumentation on .NET Framework >= 4.6.1.
+The .NET Tracer supports instrumentation on .NET Framework 4.6.1 and above.

+For .NET Core and .NET 5 and above, see [Tracing .NET Core and .NET 5+ Applications][6].

-For a full list of Datadog's .NET Framework library and processor architecture support (including legacy and maintenance versions), see [Compatibility Requirements][1].
+For a full list of Datadog's .NET Framework runtime, OS, and architecture support (including legacy and maintenance versions), see [Compatibility Requirements][1].

 ## Installation and getting started

 <div class="alert alert-info">
-  To set up Datadog APM in AWS Lambda, see <strong><a href="/tracing/serverless_functions/">Tracing Serverless Functions</a></strong>, in Azure App Service, see <strong><a href="/serverless/azure_app_services/">Tracing Azure App Service</a></strong>.
+  To set up Datadog APM in AWS Lambda, see <strong>[Tracing Serverless Functions][7]</strong>.
+To set up in Azure App Service, see <strong>[Tracing Azure App Services][8]</strong>.
 </div>

 <div class="alert alert-warning">